 Online activity is a must.
-You should have a basic website that people can find when looking up “(city) drum lessons”, AND “drum lessons (city)”.
+You should have a basic website that people can find when looking up “(your city) drum lessons”, AND “drum lessons (your city)”.
 Do a basic read on SEO optimization.
 This is not a daunting task and can do wonders for you getting calls for lessons.
 If you do a proper layout for your website you can easily make it to page one of Google, which will boost your leads dramatically.

 Another topic to discuss is your social media presence.
-Again, it doesn’t need to be anything fancy, but making Facebook and Instagram pages and posting twice per week can boost your visibility dramatically, and helps your SEO as well by putting a website link in your social media profiles, and sometimes promoting your site on drumming Facebook groups.
-In my city there is a Facebook group called “Montreal Drummers Union”.
+Like your website, your social media presence doesn’t need to be anything fancy, but making Facebook and Instagram pages and posting twice per week can boost your visibility dramatically, and helps your SEO as well by putting a website link in your social media profiles, and sometimes promoting your site on drumming Facebook groups.
+In my city there is a local drummer Facebook group.
 Am I active on this page?
 Of course!
 I check it twice per week, liking posts that I think are cool, and commenting on posts when I feel like contributing.
 And guess what?
 It works!
 I get amateur and professional drummers alike connecting with me for lessons, as a direct result of my social media activity.

 Setting up workshops in your community is a great way to promote what you do, and you can get new students from the experience as well.
 Consider setting up a couple of free workshops (or masterclasses) before charging for them.
-This way you can get experience and confidence talking in front of groups of people, so that when you charge for the time people will feel like they are getting value for their money & time.............
+This way you can get experience and confidence talking in front of groups of people.
+That when you start to charge for the time, people will feel like they are getting value for their money.............(continued in e-book)

 Thanks for reading this excerpt. if you are interested in learning more about teaching drums then please join the mailing list to stay updated about the release.

 by: Brandon Goodwin